gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 For this lab, we are going to create an Azure IoT Central Application from a predefined template.

-Right mouse click [Azure Sphere Learning Path Azure IoT Central Template](https://apps.azureiotcentral.com/build/new/107ea05b-c031-4866-a0f3-60c934551ac7) to open in a new browser tab.
+Right mouse click [Azure Sphere Learning Path Azure IoT Central Template](https://apps.azureiotcentral.com/build/new/107ea05b-c031-4866-a0f3-60c934551ac7) to open the link in a new browser tab.

 ### Configure the Azure IoT Central Template